 - Your health.

-We offer an initial consultation to discuss your options for settlement and how you can take steps to resolve your matter without the need to go to Court.
+We offer an initial consultation to discuss your options for settlement, and how you can take steps to resolve your matter without the need to go to Court.
 There are many different ways your case can be successfully resolved, and our aim is to help you navigate your way to the best outcome which allows you to begin your new journey.

-The most important thing is that you do not delay – the quicker you obtain advice, the better informed you will be, and the better decisions you will make about your future.
+Most importantly, do not delay – the quicker you obtain advice, the better informed you will be, and the better decisions you will make about your future.

-If you need advice on what would be your reasonable range of property settlement, please call Family Law Matters on (02) 9523 3007 or complete the contact form to arrange an initial consultation with one of our Solicitors.
+If you need advice on what would be your reasonable range of property settlement, please call Family Law Matters on (02) 9523 3007 or complete the contact form to arrange an initial consultation with one of our Family Law Solicitors.